Infection Control/Prevention, Exposure Response, and Anatomy Lab Safety Policy/Procedure

 - Students must follow the exposure response plan detailed below in the case of any exposure to blood/body fluids, chemical hazards, or potentially serious infectious diseases.

-- Compliance with all safety practices is a not just good procedure, it is also a mark of your professionalism.
+- Compliance with all safety practices is a not just good procedure, it is also a mark of professionalism.
 Failure to observe and practice Standard Precautions may result in adverse/disciplinary action for unprofessional behavior and referral to the Student Progression Committee.

 Methods of Prevention